 Are you Avoiding Following-Up?

-Having taught hundreds of heart-centred business owners over the past several years I know that the aspect of sales that many people find the most difficult and uncomfortable is the Follow up.
+Having taught hundreds of heart-centred business owners over the past decade I know that one area of sales most people struggle with is the whole “following up” bit.

-But then the next day you start to ask yourself:
+But then the next day you start to say to yourself:

 “Maybe they were just being polite”